 What is the Data Protection Act 2018?

-A look at the UK's national data laws and how GDPR fits into the puzzle
+A look at the UK's Data Protection Act and how GDPR fits into the puzzle

-The DPA 2018 supplements the GDPR too, ensuring data adequacy with the EU following Brexit by extending into areas not covered by the EU regulations.
+To ensure data adequacy with the EU in the wake of Brexit, the DPA 2018 also supplements and exceeds the guidelines set out by GDPR.
 The DPA 2018 didn’t so much implement GDPR into UK law as it implemented the EU Law Enforcement Directive, which offers data protection rights whenever data is used for law enforcement purposes.

 Why do we need DPA 2018 when we have GDPR?

 Although there are similarities between the two, the DPA 2018 and the EU’s GDPR differ in a few key areas.

 GDPR applied to all EU member states automatically when it came into force, but gave room for individual nations to create their own provisions that extend the reach of GDPR.
 This allowed member states to implement the data protection laws more smoothly in a way that complemented existing regulations.

 Most of the UK’s data processing was governed by GDPR until Brexit, although a handful of regulatory issues were specific to the UK and only processed by domestic laws.
 Examples include immigration issues or the processing of freedom of information (FOI) data.
 The DPA 2018 also includes a handful of national security exemptions.

 Just enough data governance

 Building program momentum and scale with agilityFree Download